richardleggett/SlidingViewStack/README.md

 Wrapping is also supported to allow the stack to loop when the last item is reached, or when going backwards from the first item to the last.

-SlidingViewStack uses UITableView-style dataSource/delegate protocols for view loading and events and recylcles views internally for efficient memory use.
+SlidingViewStack uses UITableView-style dataSource/delegate protocols for view loading and events and recycles views internally for efficient memory use.

 Sample Output
 ------------------